leibniz-psychology/datawiz2/source/View/Templates/Help/basic/creator.md

-### About creators
+## About creators

-The person(s) responsible for creating the dataset.
-Usually these are the principle investigators of a study.
+The persons responsible for creating the dataset.
+Usually these are the principal investigators of a study.

+### Creators examples

+> Oberauer, Klaus

+> Kliegl, Reinhold